Maggie L. Walker: Establishment of the St. Luke Penny Savings Bank

-In 1902, she published a newspaper for the organization, The St. Luke Herald.
-Shortly after, she chartered the St. Luke Penny Savings Bank.
-Walker served as the bank's first president, which earned her the recognition of being the first African American woman to charter a bank in the United States.
+In 1903, Walker chartered the St. Luke Penny Savings Bank.
+She wanted to help finance black home ownership and turn saved cents into dollars for black people.
+Walker served as the bank's first president, which earned her the recognition of being the first African-American woman to charter a bank in the United States.
 Charles Thaddeus Russell was Richmond's first black architect and he designed the building for Walker.
 The St. Luke Penny Savings Bank's leadership also included several female board members.
-Later Walker agreed to serve as chairman of the board of directors when the bank merged with two other Richmond banks to become The Consolidated Bank and Trust Company, which grew to serve generations of Richmonders as an African-American owned institution.